dongxuemin666/RNA-combine/README.md

 Then the results will be outputted to output directory
 #### 2.7 trajectory.sh
 You may want to detect the evolutionary relations among different cell types, you can use this function to do so.
-To use it, first you need to edittrajectory module of the configuration file conf_scRNA.txt.
+To use it, first you need to edit trajectory module of the configuration file conf_scRNA.txt.
 Second you need simply run trajectory.sh
 ```Bash
 ./trajectory.sh